 Calculating Annual ZEV Requirement.
 For a given model year's production of passenger cars and light duty trucks, manufacturers, other than small volume manufacturers, must comply with an annual ZEV requirement calculated according to this subsection (c).
 The annual ZEV requirement shall be calculated as:

+st

 Where: